- A quick glance at what nibbler tool to use

 The company’s Super Nibbler is widely considered to be a significant step forward in a manual nibbler design.
 Super Nibblers differ from conventional nibblers in that the tool is held parallel to the workpiece.

-Although these types of nibblers still have only a single blade, they cut the material in pretty much the same way as shears, which is why they are often called nibbler shears.
+Although these types of nibblers still have only a single blade, the teeth cut the material in pretty much the same way!
+As shears, which is why we often call these guys nibbler shears.

 These Super Nibblers are usually longer than most other types of hand nibblers and require much less pressure, so the blades tend to last longer.